Skip to main content

 5. 5

-Talk to Residents:Ask current residents and families about experiences.
+Talk to Residents:Ask current residents and families about experiences with care quality, food, activities, and staff responsiveness.

 6. 6

-Review Contracts:Understand what is included and the refund policy.
+Review Contracts:Understand what is included, additional fees, and the refund policy.
+Have an elder law attorney review if needed.

 Find Assisted Living by State